What is secondary glazing and what are the benefits?

-Secondary glazing is a great way to enjoy warmth, security and quietness of double glazing without replacing your existing windows.
+Secondary glazing is a great way to enjoy the warmth, security and quietness of double glazing without replacing your existing windows.

 Andover & Hampshire